S3d0o/-Furnixa-Company-Smart-Furniture-Management-System/README.md

-# -Furnixa-Company-Smart-Furniture-Management-System
-Furnixa is a fictional furniture retail and management company designed as a full-stack SQL-based project.
-The system simulates real-world enterprise database operations for handling sales, inventory, HR, and order tracking — with a focus on mastering SQL Server advanced features.
 # 🪑 Furnixa Company – Smart Furniture Management System

 **Furnixa** is a fictional company developed as an advanced SQL Server project that simulates a real-world furniture retail and management system.
 It serves as a practice and showcase project for mastering enterprise-level SQL concepts such as triggers, views, stored procedures, functions, and schema design.